rice-apps/RiceDeliveryVendorFrontEnd/README.md

 - start boilerplate by running:

   `yarn install` - this installs all the dependencies needed for the project.
+  - If you don't have yarn installed: run `brew install yarn`

   `react-native run-ios` - this runs the ios simulator.